Flone-dnb/silent-server-rs/README.md

 Use 'help' command to see available commands.
 # Build
 Use 'cargo build --release' (requires Rust nightly) to build the app.
+# License
+Please note, that starting from version **1.1.1** this project is licensed under the MIT license.<br>
+All versions prior to version **1.1.1** were licensed under the ZLib license.